micro-nova/AmpliPi/docs/DEVELOPING.md

 All AmpliPro units ship with AmpliPi preflashed onto their Pi controllers.
 For a fresh installation on a Pi Compute Module, use the following steps:

 1. Run the `scripts/bootstrap-pi` script to configure the Pi.
-2. Once complete, SSH should be enabled, and you can access the system at [amplipi.local].
+2. Once complete, SSH should be enabled, and you can access the system at [amplipi.local](amplipi.local).

 ---